jflamy/owlcms4/docs/index.md

 # Olympic Weightlifting Competition Management System

 OWLCMS4 is a full rewrite of [owlcms](https://owlcms2.sourceforge.io/#!index.md), which has been used to manage Olympic Weightlifting competitions world-wide since 2009.
-This new version has been rebuilt for robustness and simplicity, and can optionally be run on the cloud without a local installation.
+This new version has been rebuilt for robustness and simplicity, and can be [run on the cloud](EquipmentSetup#cloud-access-over-the-internet).

 ## Features

 - The following list is a sampling of the many features available.

-Refer to the various sections of the documentation (see the sidebar menu at the left) to get a better sense.
-Right-click on the images if you wish to see them full-sized.
+  *Click on the images if you wish to see them full-sized*.

   - Run a **regular** or **masters** competition, with or without a jury.

-  - Ability to run in the [**cloud**](EquipmentSetup#cloud-access-over-the-internet): Decisions, timers and sounds are handled locally in the browser to provide better feedback.
+  - Ability to run in the [** Decisions, timers and sounds are handled locally in the browser to provide better feedback.

   - [**Announcer, Marshall and Timekeeper**](Announcing) screens (updating athlete cards and recalculation of lifting order).